WillieStevenson/markdown-tree-viewer/README.md

 ## Requirements & Examples

 * In this program, by definition, a tree must have a root node.
-A root node has a level of 0 in a tree.
-The root node must come first in the input file.
+* A root node has a level of 0 in a tree.
+* The root node must come first in the input file.
+* There can only be one root node.
 * Every node must go on a new line.
 * Levels are defined with the `-` (dash) symbol.
-A node with no dash indicates the root node, which there can only be one of.
+A node with no dash indicates the root node.
 * A child of the root node has a level of 1.
+A child of the child has a level of 2 and so on.

 Here is an example input file.